joelhawksley/identity/components/slides.md

 ^ React is all about components.

-^ A component encapsulates a piece of user interface.
+^ A component encapsulates a piece of user interface, making it easy to reuse.

-^ Multiple components are composed together to create a view.

 ---

 [.code-highlight: all]
 [.code-highlight: 2-4]
 [.code-highlight: 7]
-[.code-highlight: 3, 7]
+[.code-highlight: 3]

 ```jsx
 class Greeting extends React.Component {